Table of Contents

 By consistently monitoring these network metrics, you can gain valuable insights into the performance of your network and detect any bottlenecks or areas of concern.
 It's important to establish baseline values for these metrics during normal network operation to easily identify deviations and take proactive measures to optimize network performance.

 Obkio enables you to monitor the resources of your network devices, such as routers and switches.
-By tracking CPU usage, memory utilization, and other device-level metrics, you can identify devices that may be operating at their limits or experiencing performance bottlenecks due to resource constraints.
+By measuring CPU usage, memory utilization, and other device-level metrics, you can identify devices that may be operating at their limits or experiencing performance bottlenecks due to resource constraints.

 Monitoring network devices is important for identifying network bottlenecks because devices play a crucial role in network performance.